 Walker Creek Mercury TMDLOn September 29, 2008, the U.S. Environmental Protection Agency approved the Basin Plan amendment incorporating a TMDL for mercury in the Walker Creek and Soulajule Reservoir watersheds.
-This amendment had been adopted by the Regional Water Board in January 2007 and approved by the Office of Administrative Law in September 2008.
+This amendment had been adopted by the Regional Water Board in January 2007 and became effective on September 11, 2008 when it was approved by California's Office of Administrative Law.

 TMDL ImplementationSTATUS UPDATE (09/13/13)

 NEW - Opportunity for public comment on Renewal of Conditional Waiver of Waste Discharge Requirements in the Tomales Bay Watershed

 This is a status report on the Tomales Bay Grazing Waiver Program.
 The report discusses the Grazing Waiver’s background and requirements, outreach efforts and funding, enrollee compliance, ongoing watershed efforts, and lessons learned.

 Furthermore, the report describes the efforts of the Tomales Bay Watershed Grazing Land Partnership (Partnership) in assisting the agricultural community in complying with the requirements of the Grazing Wavier.